-Since 2015, Rolex discontinued the 29mm and 35mm Yacht-Master versions in favor of the Yacht-Master 37mm.
-The latest size to join the collection was the new Rolex Yacht-Master 2019 model with a 42mm Oyster case, black Cerachom bezel, and black Osyterflex bracelet.
+Since 2015, Rolex discontinued the 29mm and 35mm Yacht-Master versions in favor of the one with a 37mm case diameter.
+The latest size to join the collection was the new 2019 model with a 42mm Oyster case in white gold, black Cerachom bezel, and black Osyterflex bracelet.

-However, the Yacht-Master II dial layout is vastly different from any other Rolex model due to its niche complication.
-The Yacht-Master II dial is home to a countdown display (which can be programmed anywhere from 1 to 10 minutes), which is read via a red arrow-tipped hand.
+However, the Yacht-Master II dial layout is vastly different from any other Rolex due to its niche complication.
+It is home to a countdown display (which can be programmed anywhere from 1 to 10 minutes), which is read via a red arrow-tipped hand.
 There is also the central flyback/fly-forward chronograph hand, the center hour and minute hands, and the running seconds sub-dial.
 Furthermore, the Yacht-Master II includes 12 lume-filled hour makers.
-For the first decade of the Yacht-Master II's history, the dial included straight hour and minute hands, which pointed to square hour markers.
+For the first decade of the watch's history, the dial included straight hour and minute hands, which pointed to square hour markers.
 However, in 2017, Rolex updated the dials to now include the familiar Mercedes-style hands and added a triangular hour marker at 12 and a rectangular hour marker at 6.

-Current-production Yacht-Master models boast Rolex's Chromalight display, which comprises of a luminescent material that emits a blue long-lasting glow.
+Current-production boast Rolex's Chromalight display, which comprises of a luminescent material that emits a blue long-lasting glow.
 The luminous broad hands and hour markers provide top-notch legibility in low light conditions.

-In terms of complications, the Yacht-Master and Yacht-Master II differ significantly: the Yacht-Master is a time and date watch while the Yacht-Master II is a regatta chronograph.
-As such, the Yacht-Master and Yacht-Master II run on different self-winding COSC-certified calibers; however all Yacht-Master movements are entirely designed and manufactured in-house by Rolex.
+In terms of complications, the two versions of the Yacht-Master differ significantly: the Yacht-Master is a time and date watch while the Yacht-Master II is a regatta chronograph.
+As such, the two watches run on different self-winding COSC-certified calibers; however all movements used within the collection are entirely designed and manufactured in-house by Rolex.

-In 2019, Rolex updated the Yacht-Master 40 lineup with the new generation perpetual 3235 movement.
+In 2019, Rolex updated the 40 lineup with the new generation perpetual 3235 movement.

 The earlier models of the Yacht-Master II ran on Caliber 4160, and Caliber 4161 made its debut in 2013.
-Rolex has since updated the entire Yacht-Master II to include the updated Caliber 4161 chronograph movement.
-One of Rolex's most complicated in-house made movements to date, Caliber 4160/4161 includes a programmable countdown with mechanical memory and on-the-fly chronograph synchronization.
-What's more, the Ring Command bezel of the Yacht-Master II is not merely decorative, but it is a key component of how to use the Yacht-Master II by allowing the wearer to adjust and set the countdown feature.
+Rolex has since updated the collection to include the updated Caliber 4161 chronograph movement.
+One of Rolex's most complicated in-house made movements to date, Caliber 4160/4161 includes a programmable countdown timer with mechanical memory and on-the-fly chronograph synchronization.
+What's more, the Ring Command bezel of the Yacht-Master II is not merely decorative, but it is a key component of how to use the watch by allowing the wearer to adjust and set the countdown feature.
 The Yacht-Master II is complex in design, simple in use, and functionally beautiful.

-Due to its varied assortment of sizes and materials, Rolex Yacht-Master price points can range significantly.
-Older and smaller examples of the Yacht-Master in steel can hover around $5,000 while newer, larger, and precious metal Yacht-Master models sell for five figures.
+Due to its varied assortment of sizes and materials, price points can range significantly.
+Older and smaller examples in steel can hover around $5,000 while newer, larger, and precious metal models sell for five figures.

 On the other hand, the Yacht-Master II is one of Rolex's most expensive sports watch models thanks to its large size and complex movement.
-Pre-owned Oystersteel Yacht-Master II prices start at around $15,000, while the white gold and platinum Yacht-Master II is priced over $48,000 at retail.
+Pre-owned prices for stainless steel models start at around $15,000, while the white gold and platinum version is priced over $48,000 at retail.

 1966 to 1967 - Sir Francis Chichester became the first man to circumnavigate the globe single-handedly and he wore a Rolex Oyster watch

-1994 - Rolex introduced the midsize and ladies' Yacht-Master models
+1994 - Rolex introduced the midsize and ladies' models

-1996 - Rolex introduced the two-tone midsize and ladies' Yacht-Master models
+1996 - Rolex introduced the two-tone midsize and ladies' models

-1997 - Rolex released the Yacht-Master in Rolesium (also known as the platinum Yacht-Master)
+1997 - Rolex released the Rolesium version (also known as platinum)

 2007 - Rolex released the Yacht-Master II, the world's first watch equipped with a programmable countdown and mechanical memory